raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 ## The numbers

+Note that vite has it's own bundle mode too ([that's a work in progress](https://github.com/vitejs/vite/discussions/22746)), but this was the comparison I ran for some production projects that were migrated.
+And yes, oj also wins in bundle vs bundle.

 Here is `oj dev --bundle` against Vite 8.2.1's default dev on the same 10,000-component project: cold start, warm start, and a full page reload.
 Watch it fill:

 <div class="ojbench" aria-label="Benchmark comparing oj and Vite on a 10,000-component app: cold start, warm start, and a full page reload. oj is roughly four times faster on start and nearly seven times faster on reload.">